Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Sysadmin/Process.md

 ```bash
 sleep 1000 &
 ```
 ### Job and Process Management Commands

-To view all active jobs in the system, use the `jobs` command.

 If you wish to bring a background job to the foreground, utilize the fg command followed by the job number.
 For instance, to bring job number 3 to the foreground, you would use: